EgorOrachyov/Berserk/README.md

 If you have any questions, ideas, how to improve/implement something, or you want to contribute to the project, please, feel free to contact me at egororachyov@gmail.com.
-Also you can create an issue or pull request in the repo.
+Also you can create an issue or pull request in the repository.